lib-re/alma_enumerator/README.md

 To update items' enumeration and chronology fields, run `ae_update` or `ae update`.

-`ae_fetch` saves the information it gets to a CSV file.
+`python ae_fetch.py` saves the information it gets to a CSV file.
 It is always a good idea to check `ae_fetch`'s output to make sure the data it has extracted from the item descriptions is correct.
 The CSV file can be loaded into a spreadsheet application for easier viewing.
 If you do load it into a spreadsheet app, it's